New market for liver disease spawns race for better testing

 "It's a pretty nasty test involving a needle five inches long you plunge blindly into a patient's side," said Dr. Scott Friedman, dean of therapeutic discovery at Mt.
 Sinai Hospital in New York and one of the world's top liver disease experts.
 "We don't like to do them.
 You can't do more than one at the beginning, one at the end (of a trial).
 So there's this frantic effort now to develop (diagnostics) that will give us the information necessary to know if a drug is working."

 More than a dozen drugmakers are working on new treatments for fatty liver disease.
-Frontrunners include Gilead Sciences Inc, a leader in the hepatitis C field, Intercept Pharmaceuticals and France's Genfit.
+Frontrunners include Gilead Sciences Inc GILD.O, a leader in the hepatitis C field, Intercept Pharmaceuticals ICPT.O and France's Genfit GNFT.PA.
 If approved, each of their drugs could reap sales of $10 billion annually, Reuters reported last year.

 They will find eager partners in several small companies, such as KineMed and Perspectum Diagnostics, often spawned from academic or hospital research, which are working on alternatives to liver biopsy.